bledsoef/rex-capstone/concept.md

 - This project would specifically target the younger generation who is more comfortable with social media and who want to share their music with others.

 ## Challenges
-- I think the biggest problems
+- I think the biggest problems with this kind of implementation would simply be the music streaming aspect.
+Not necessarily the implementation but getting music put onto the platform and figuring out to pay out artists.
+This would likely be a future issue but still something that definitely will be challenging.
+- Also storing the music files would be difficult as well, would likely have to utilize cloud storage.

 ## Measures
 An outline of project measures of success (how you will know when you have met the requirements.)